 It probably depends on how many times they are retold.
 And who is telling them.
 Because Barryte’s stories aren’t feature-length films, use no actors, and exist as a “what-if?” rather than a story in their own right, they cannot exist on the same level as a full Star Wars film.

 In a hundred years from now, however, an entertainment creator may stumble upon Barryte’s work and turn it into a heavily-consumed piece of literature or art, reigniting the Phantom Menace legend of ye olde 1999.
 People will write peer-reviewed articles on why Jar-Jar Binks existed only in the most ancient Star Wars texts, and whether or not its a shame newer versions erased him.
 The Atlas Obscuras of the world will joke about the bewildering original context surrounding Owen’s adoption of Luke Skywalker.
-Darth Maul’s name will be feared enough to appear in lists like: Voldemort, Gollum, and Darth Maul.
+Darth Maul’s name will be feared enough to appear in lists like: Voldemort, the Joker, and Darth Maul.

 So what about Star Wars’ Expanded Universe?